VR Therapy for Mental Health Care through ‘gameChange’

 Melanie Manguiat

-Melanie has always been fascinated with storytellers, so she's trying to become one.
-When not working, she enjoys a little bit of everything that life has to offer.
+Melanie has always been fascinated by storytellers, so she's trying to become one.
+When not working, she makes it a point to delight herself in music, food, travel, and snapshots of all her adventures.

 - Advertisment -